NLnetLabs/simdzone/doc/manual/index.rst

 DNS resource records (RRs) can be expressed in text form using the presentation format.
-The format is most frequently used to define a zone in master files, more commonly known as zone files, and is best considered a tabular serialization format with provisions for convenient editing.
+The format is most frequently used to define a zone in master files, more commonly known as zone files, and is best considered a concise tabular serialization format with provisions for convenient editing.

 The format is originally defined in RFC1035 section 5 and RFC1034 section 3.6.1, but as the DNS is intentionally extensible, the format